 Note, this track can be a bit rough, so isn’t suitable for prams or wheelchairs.

-For more ideas on what to do with your family in Lake Macquarie, call the friendly Lake Macquarie Visitor Information team on 1800 802 044.
-We can send you a Visitor Guide and Map for free, or view online here.
+For more ideas on what to do with your family in Lake Macquarie view our Visitor Guide and Map for free online here.